✏️ Drawing

 Here's a working demo in vanilla Typescript:

-Now that you understand how DrawingManager works, here's how to achieve the same result with Terra Draw:
+Now that you understand how DrawingManager works, here's how to achieve the same results with Terra Draw , the library Google endorses as the replacement .

 const drawingManager = new google.maps.drawing.DrawingManager({